IMakeDiscordBots/shshacks/README.md

 # shshacks
-This is a tower defense game
+This is a tower defense game (not anymore)

 TOnk